Tickets: $30 per person. Available for purchase now, CLICK HERE

 McMillen led Maryland to a 73-17 record in the early 1970s.
 He averaged 21 points and 10 rebounds for his career.
 He was a first-team all-Atlantic Coast Conference player twice and was the most valuable player of the 1972 National Invitation Tournament championship game – a 100-69 victory over Niagara.
 McMillen, a 6’ 11” power forward/center, was a member of the 1972 United States Olympic team that won a silver medal after a controversial finish in the gold-medal game against Russia.
 He went on to be a Rhodes Scholar and served as a U.S. Congressman from 1987-93.

 Massimino coached for 30 years at the NCAA level.
 He began his coaching career at Stony Brook where he compiled a 34-16 record in two years.
-His next stop was at Villanova, where he spent 19 years as the Wildcats’ coach and amassed 355 wins.
+His next stop was at Villanova, where he spent 19 years as the Wildcats’ coach and amassed 357 wins.
 Massimino’s 1984-85 Villanova team defeated conference rival Georgetown in the NCAA championship game in one of the greatest upsets in tournament history.
 In addition to the national title, Massimino’s teams won five conference championships and received 12 NCAA tournament bids.
 He went on to coach at UNLV and Cleveland State for nine years.
 He currently coaches Northwood University in West Palm Beach, Florida.

 As the current director of international basketball for Nike, Raveling has traveled all over the world to promote the game of college basketball.
 The Villanova graduate has deep roots in college coaching.
 As the head coach at Washington State, he led the Cougars to two NCAA tournament berths in 11 seasons.
 He then led Iowa to back-to-back 20-win seasons and two NCAA berths.
 Raveling ended his coaching career at Southern California from 1987-94 where he led the Trojans to NCAA tournament appearances in 1991 and 1992.
 Raveling was an assistant coach on the 1984 U.S. Olympic team that won a gold medal in Los Angeles.

 Killian has advanced the sport of college basketball internationally through his involvement as president of the International Basketball Federation (FIBA) and as a member of the International Olympic Committee.
 The Ohio Northern graduate spent his early years coaching high school and junior college basketball.
 He has also served as president of the Naismith Memorial Basketball Hall of Fame and has been inducted into the National Junior College Athletic Association’s baseball coaches hall of fame and basketball hall of fame.
 Killian has served as secretary-treasurer of the U.S. Track and Field Federation as well as serving on boards of directors for the governing bodies of U.S. basketball, gymnastics and wrestling.
-Currently, he serves as president of the International University Sports Federation (FISU), sponsor of the World University Games.
+Most recently, he served as president of the International University Sports Federation (FISU), sponsor of the World University Games.